 How to Use Homemade Cajun Seasoning

 You can use this recipe in so many ways.
-It’s a must-have in my jambalaya, dirty rice, gumbo, and red beans and rice recipes, but it can also be used in:
+It’s a must-have in my jambalaya recipe, dirty rice recipe, gumbo, and red beans and rice, but it can also be used on and in:

-- Meats: Chicken, fish, shellfish, steak, and pork.
+- Meats: Make simple Cajun chicken, fish, shellfish, steak, or pork.

-- Veggies: It’s especially good sprinkled over roasted veggies like zucchini, potatoes, fries, okra, broccoli, etc.
+- Veggies: It’s especially good sprinkled over roasted veggies like zucchini, roasted potatoes, sweet potato fries, fried okra, broccoli, etc.

-- Dips and Sauces: Use it to flavor your favorite sauces like this Cajun remoulade.
+- Dips and Sauces: Use it to flavor your favorite sauces like this Cajun remoulade sauce.

-- Pasta and Rice: Add flavor to your favorite creamy pasta or rice bake.
+- Pasta and Rice: Add flavor to your favorite creamy Cajun pasta or rice bake.

 RECIPE CARD